probeurre/probeurre-pipeline/README.md

+# probeurre-pipeline

-The pipeline manages all the other components.
+**probeurre-pipeline** is the main component of the probeurre application.
+It manages and runs all the four other components. :

+- probeurre-cloner
+- probeurre-extracter
+- probeurre-analyzer
+- probeurre-visualizer

+## Run

-To clone them all and build the Docker images, run :
+To clone all of the repos and build the Docker images, run :

 ```
 git clone https://gitlab.forge.hefr.ch/probeurre/probeurre-pipeline.git